-A copy of the current Administrative Settlement Agreement and Order on Consent ("AOC") with a is enclosed.
-Please be aware that the other PRPs have submitted requested changes to this AOC that are currently under review at the EPA.
-The Company may contact the PRPs and request their "redlined" draft if the Company chooses to participate in negotiations at the Site and coordinate with the group on any additional comments the Company may have.
-Work conducted by PRPs must be conducted according to a signed AOC and an EPA-approved work plan.
+Based on the Company's subsequent indication of interest in participating in negotiations at the Site, the agency is enclosing a draft Administrative Settlement Agreement and Order on Consent (AOC), which provides the Company with the opportunity to begin negotiations with the goal of reaching a mutual settlement agreement for the Site.
+Work conducted by Potentially Responsible Parties (PRPs) must be conducted according to a signed AOC and an EPA-approved work plan.
 Additionally, the EPA is seeking costs for response and oversight of the removal work at the Site.